roxma/python-support.nvim/README.md

 ```

 This plugin sets virtualenv for neovim by default.
 If you want to use current
-environment's python2 and python3, use these options:
+environment's python2 and python3, for example, the jedi library won't
+complete for non-venv project if the plugin is running on venv.
+Use these
+options to disable this feature:

 ```vim
 let g:python_support_python2_venv = 0